 - Impact of injuries on the quality of life of a victim.
 Damages can reflect the disadvantages you may likely face (for example in the case of a disability) after recovery or when seeking future employment.

 - Loved ones of victims who have lost their lives as a result of clinical negligence can claim negligence damages for bereavement which may cover funeral service and all other associated losses of dependents.

-Once we have evaluated your medical negligence damages claim, our solicitors will advise you of the likely value of your claim.
-It helps that you provide us with every bit of information regarding all your losses and injury as that is the only way we can make a near accurate estimation of your claim’s value using our medical negligence calculator.
+Once we have evaluated your claim, our solicitors will give you the likely value of your claim.
+It helps that you provide us with every bit of information regarding all your losses and injury as that is the only way we can make a near accurate estimation of your payout using our medical negligence calculator.

-However as your case progresses, following any changes, we can also advise you on how that may affect the value of your claim.
-When necessary we will make a compensation offer after the medical report and all evidence has been presented to the defendant.
-The offer will reflect what we believe is the most worthy compensation to cover for your suffering as well as medical negligence damages.
-This is mostly helpful in the process of negotiation and put victims at a vantage position.
+However, as your case progresses, following any changes, we can also advise you on how that may affect the value of your claim.
+When the time is right, we will make a compensation offer after the medical report and all evidence has been presented to the defendant.
+The offer will reflect what we believe is the worthiest compensation to cover for your suffering and damages incurred.

-It is imperative to understand how to start a medical negligence claim or the medical negligence claims process before starting a claim for damages.
+How you start your claim is very vital.
 In this section we will simplify the stages of a clinical negligence claim, classified under two broad headings:

 - Contact us and you will be assigned to one of our expert medical negligence solicitors, who will look into your case.
 Our solicitor will listen to and carry out a critical evaluation of negligence – that is whether or not negligence can be established.
 You will then be advised on the next steps to take.

 - Keep all evidence relevant to your claim as you would be required to present them to your solicitor to enable them build a strong case for you.